Miserlou/Zappa/README.md

 #### Enabling Secure Endpoints on API Gateway

 You can use the `api_key_required` setting to generate and assign an API key to all the routes of your API Gateway.
 After redeployment, you can then pass the provided key as a header called `x-api-key` to access the restricted endpoints.
 Without the `x-api-key` header, you will receive a 403.
 [More information on API keys in the API Gateway](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-api-keys.html)

+#### Deploying to a Domain With a Let's Encrypt Certificate (DNS Auth)

+If you want to use Zappa on a domain with a free Let's Encrypt certificate using automatic Route 53 based DNS Authentication, you can follow [this handy guide](https://github.com/Miserlou/Zappa/blob/master/docs/domain_with_free_ssl_dns.md).

 #### Deploying to a Domain With a Let's Encrypt Certificate (HTTP Auth)